 The Axactor Board’s Remuneration Committee assists in the Board of Directors' responsibilities with respect to compensation of the CEO.

-The committee is comprised of two Directors from the Board of Directors, each of whom shall be free of any relationship that, in the opinion of the Board of Directors, would interfere with his or her exercise of independent judgement.
+The committee is comprised of two Directors from the Board of Directors, each of whom shall be free of any relationship that, in the opinion of the Board of Directors, would interfere with his or her exercise of independent judgment.
 The Chairman of the Remuneration Committee shall be appointed by the Board of Directors.
 The CEO of the company and/or his representative(s) may participate in the meeting of the Remuneration Committee.
 The CEO of the company and his representative(s) shall not participate in the Remuneration Committees' discussion of the CEO's terms and conditions.

 According to the Remuneration Committee charter, the committee shall carry out annual compensation review for the CEO and propose any changes of the compensation to the Board of Directors.
 The Board of Directors approves the compensation for the CEO.

-The Remuneration Committee conducts an annual review of executive’s compensation.
+The Remuneration Committee conducts an annual review of executive’s compensation

 6. The remuneration practices applied in 2018

 Axactor SE changed domicile from Sweden to Norway 20 December 2018.
 The rules following section 6-16a of the Norwegian public limited liability companies act did consequently not apply for the company for the remuneration in 2018.
 The remuneration of executive management during the financial year 2018 has nevertheless been in accordance with adopted guidelines.
 Remuneration agreements for executive management adopted and applied during 2018 are aligned with the interests and values of the company and support long term sustainability and growth of the business.